YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

 without TLS once a certain number of failures have occurred.

-I would definitely like to play with `systemd-resolved` and figure out how to properly configure it, but that is something to do after I __know__ the new system is otherwise stable so that I do not blame `systemd-resolved` for what it is not to be blamed for.
+I would definitely like to play with `systemd-resolved` and figure out how to properly configure it, but that is something to do after I __know__ the new LFS system is otherwise stable so that I do not blame `systemd-resolved` for what it is not to be blamed for.